parthsolanke/Penman/README.md

 ![Home](./public/assets/home.png)

 **Penman** is a handwriting generator app that brings a personalized, authentic touch to digital content.
 It allows users to experiment with handwriting effects, create personalized cards from templates, and export their creations in various formats.
+Uses a custom Server-Sent Events (SSE) implementation.
+The SSE stream allows real-time handwriting generation by sending incremental updates to the frontend.
+This enables a fluid, interactive user experience as the handwriting is rendered.

 ---